MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **via SSDT**

-- **ALS0** = Normally, a real iMac20,1 includes compatibility with smc-als and AppleLMUController.
+- **ALS0** = Normally, a real iMac20,1 includes compatibility with `smc-als` and `AppleLMUController`.
 These patches are only cosmetics on regular PC's.
 - **ANS0** = Rename KINGSTON SA2000M8500G NVme, `RP09,PXSX` to `RP09,ANS0` and pointed to Slot: `M2- 1`.
 Patch `Generic NVMe` to spoof as `Apple SSD Controller`

 - **ANS1** = Rename KINGSTON SA2000M8500G NVme, `RP21,PXSX` to `RP21,ANS1` and pointed to Slot: `M2- 2`.
 Patch `Generic NVMe` to spoof as `Apple SSD Controller`